lruepke/FEM_lecture/sphinx/source/lecture1/installation.rst

 Integration with Visual Studio Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You will need to install Microsoft's Python extension.
 Just search for Python under Extensions and chose the one from Microsoft (usually the first option).
 Finally, you will have to set the Python interpreter.
 Do this by pushing CMD/CTRL+SHIFT+P. Type Python: Select Interpretor and select our newly created anaconda environment.
 If it doesn't show up, close and re-open Visual Studio Code.

-An alternative is to use jupyter lab - we (currently) recommend using jupyter lab or jupyter notebook.